ileka2468/Blueroomies/Database/schema_plan.md

 ---

 ### **6. Roommate Matches Table**:
-- **Description**: This table stores the results of the matching algorithm.
-It records pairs of users who have been matched based on compatibility, along with a score indicating how well they match.
+- **Description**: This table stores the results of the matching algo it records pairs of users who have been matched and how well they matched.
 - **Key Fields**:
   - `match_id`: Unique identifier for each match (Primary Key).
   - `user_id_1` and `user_id_2`: Foreign keys referencing the `users` table, representing the two users involved in the match.
   - `match_score`: A numerical value representing how compatible the two users are.
+  - `match_ts`: A date representing when the match was made.

 ---